 With children particularly at risk from water-related diseases, access to improved sources of water can result in better health, and therefore better school attendance, with positive longer-term consequences for their lives.

 Options for water sources used for drinking water and irrigation will continue to evolve, with an increasing reliance on groundwater and alternative sources, including wastewater.
 Climate change will lead to greater fluctuations in harvested rainwater.
 Management of all water resources will need to be improved to ensure provision and quality.

 As the international authority on public health and water quality, WHO leads global efforts to prevent transmission of waterborne disease, advising governments on the development of health-based targets and regulations.

 WHO produces a series of water quality guidelines, including on drinking-water, safe use of wastewater, and safe recreational water environments.
-The water quality guidelines are based on managing risks, and since 2004 the Guidelines for Drinking-water Quality included the promotion of Water Safety Plans to identify and prevent risks before water is contaminated.
-In 2015, WHO introduced the concept of Sanitation Safety Plans to support implementation of the wastewater guidelines.
-WHO works on promoting effective risk assessment and management practices among all groups, including suppliers of drinking water, wastewater treatment companies, farmers, communities and individuals.
+The water quality guidelines are based on managing risks, and since 2004 the Guidelines for drinking-water quality included the promotion of Water Safety Plans to identify and prevent risks before water is contaminated.